AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 We encountered challenges training our machine learning model on Google Cloud Service (GSC) due to a misunderstanding of the pricing structure for GPU usage.
 As a result, 4 out of 5 group members ran out of credits before we were able to start the project.
 Our training requires GPUs, but they are very expensive on the GSC.
 To continue training, we switched to Google Colab.
 However, this introduced new difficulties, such as the risk of run crashes if we disconnected from the internet or closed our local machine.

 Initially, the cloned repo was not implemented in Pytorch-Lightning (PL).
 We had to do that ourselves.
-That essentially meant creating a wrapper class around the original Pytorch model, and then implementing the training_step, validation_step and configure_optimizers functions.
+That essentially meant creating a wrapper class around the original Pytorch model, and then implementing the `training_step`, `validation_step` and `configure_optimizers` functions.

 One of the main challenges we faced was related to the validation step of our pipeline, which was extremely slow due to the sampling of new images.
 A full validation step took around 6 minutes, while a training step only took 1.
 To solve this problem, we changed the frequency of when the validation step was performed during training.